gcalmettes/birdseyeview/README.md

-# birdseyeview
+# Bird's Eye View
-A bird's-eye view of the current bird fleet distribution in the LA area
+A bird's-eye view of the current bird fleet distribution in the LA area.